kpam92/app_academy_coursework/README.md

-## Sinuous Game
+## Serpentine

 ### Background

-Sinuous is a javascript based game where the player uses the mouse to guide a a small shape around a maze of small asteroids coming in a linear fashion from the top right corner.
+Serpentine is a javascript based game where the player uses the mouse to guide a a small shape around a maze of small asteroids coming in a linear fashion from the top right corner.

 ### Functionality & MVP

-With this Conway's Game of Life simulator, users will be able to:
+With this game, users will be able to:

 - [ ] move around the canvas with their mouse trying to avoid obstacles.
-- [ ] Power ups will show up every x amount of frames.
+- [ ] Colliding with asteroids ends the game.
 - [ ] Visually, a trail will snake behind the user's shape.
 - [ ] A scoreboard will be present in the top left corner